-The QMS covers all parts and elements of the manufacturer’s organisation – not only documents and procedures but also legal requirements, people and their competencies, communication and infrastructure required to manufacture the product.
+The Quality Management Systems covers all parts and elements of the Healthcare manufacturer’s organisation – not only documents and procedures but also legal requirements, people and their competencies, communication and infrastructure required to manufacture the product.

 Moreover, an important element of the QMS is the use of a risk-based approach to control processes.
 To minimise risks and prevent device-related incidents, manufacturers should establish a risk management policy as well as a system for reporting incidents and describing external corrective actions regarding safety.